Blog

 • What objections are you hearing for not taking the call when you begin outreach?

-• What pain points are you experiencing in the follow up process?
+• What pain points are you experiencing in the follow-up sales process?

 • How many touches do you need before the meeting occurs?